Skip to main content

 Lacey Hull is a native Houstonian who was born and raised in House District 138, attended Spring Branch ISD schools and earned a bachelor's in political science and history from the University of Houston.
 First elected in 2020, Lacey and her family live in Spring Branch and attend Bayou City Fellowship Church.

-In the 88th Legislature, Lacey championed legislation to protect victims of crime, particularly crimes against women, safeguard children online, provide protections for the rights of families in the public education and child welfare systems, and passed laws prohibiting the use of restraints in elementary schools and authorizing family leave insurance policies in Texas.
+Lacey has championed legislation to protect victims of crime, particularly crimes against women, safeguard children online, provide protections for the rights of families in the public education and child welfare systems, and passed laws prohibiting the use of restraints in elementary schools.
+During her freshman term, Lacey worked to pass her principal bill, "John and Joseph's Law," which requires the reporting of missing persons to the National Missing and Unidentified Persons System.

 Prior to being elected to the Texas House, Lacey worked with a variety of nonprofits to advocate for policies that protect the liberties of Texas families.
 As a State Representative, Lacey is committed to preserving individual liberty, unleashing economic opportunity, ensuring public safety, and providing quality education for all students.